harding/old-docs-history-bitcoin.org/en/developer-guide.md

    encoded in a [QR code][URI QR Code].
 Most web-based wallets do not support reading QR codes directly, although they do often generate QR codes for accepting payment.

+4. Recent wallet updates add support for the new payment protocol providing improved security with merchant authentication using X.509 certificates as well as other important features like refunds and off-chain transactions.

 {% endautocrossref %}